 The Americas on Fire is on view through June 2017.
 Guest curated by historians Jake Frederick (Lawrence University, USA) and Júnia Furtado (Federal University of Minas Gerais, Brazil), The Americas on Fire depicts fire harnessed for agriculture, embraced as a mechanism for communicating with the divine realm, and wielded in combat by Native Americans and European colonizers alike.
-Visit the JCB during regular hours to view the exhibit and check back here shortly to view the exhibit's digital component.
+Visit the JCB during regular hours to view the exhibit or click below to view the exhibit's digital component.

 "So What'd I Miss?": Lafayette, Jefferson, and Hamilton at the John Carter Brown Library will be on view from May 26 through early October.
 The exhibit treads the same historical ground as the Tony and Grammy Award winning musical Hamilton and commemorates Daveed Diggs'04 receiving a Brown honorary degree this year.
 Come explore the JCB's extraordinary collection of materials related to the Founding Fathers and the late-colonial era in the U.S.